tropicsquare/tropic01-stm32u5-usb-devkit-fw/README.md

 ```

 1) Build FW (see chapter [FW build](#fw-build))
-2) Press button and while pressed connect to USB
+2) Press button and while pressed connect to USB (then release)
    you can see connected USB device "STMicroelectronics STM Device in DFU Mode"
 3) run command `dfu-util` like that :
    `$ dfu-util -a 0 -s 0x08000000:leave -D build/app.bin`